gumstix/yocto-manifest/README.md

 **7. Flash Yocto image:**

+Almost there.
+Now you just have to populate the card with the image you built.
-First you have to go the deploy directory as mentioned in step 5.
+Go to the deploy directory as mentioned in step 5:

     $ cd build/tmp/deploy/images/{overo|duovero|pepper}

-Now you can write the bootloader, kernel and the root file system into your card
+Write the bootloader, kernel and the root file system into your card:

     $ cp MLO u-boot.img uImage /media/boot
     $ sudo tar xaf gumstix-console-image.tar.bz2 -C /media/rootfs --strip-components=1

-And you should make sure all the files are written
+And you should make sure all the files are written:

     $ sync

+Hooray you are done!

 Staying Up to Date
 ------------------